Sucre: Sports

 Sucre has the most important sport facilities in Bolivia, and the most practiced sport in the city is football.
 Sucre has the second-biggest football and Olympic stadium in the country, the Estadio Patria.
 As of the 2019 Apertura, the 2008 champion club Universitario de Sucre was relegated from the Bolivian professional league, leaving the city without a first-division team.

 Other sports are also practiced, such as swimming at la Piscina Bolivariana, basketball at numerous courts around the city, as well as taekwondo, kung fu, volleyball, tennis and racquetball.

+Economy

+The capital's economy is based primarily on: